The Weekend Away

 Professor Anthony Reddie

-Professor Anthony G. Reddie is an Extraordinary Professor of Theological Ethics and a Research Fellow at the University of South Africa, and is a Fellow of Wesley House, in Cambridge.
-He is the Director of the Oxford Centre for Religion and Culture and a Fellow of Regent’s Park College, in the University of Oxford.
+Professor Anthony G. Reddie is an Extraordinary Professor of Theological Ethics, Director of the Oxford Centre for Religion and Culture (Oxford University) and a Methodist Lay Preacher.

 He has a BA in History and a Ph.D. in Education (with theology) both degrees conferred by the University of Birmingham.
 He has written over 70 essays and articles on Christian Education and Black Theology.
 He is the author and editor of 18 books.